kenjyco/kenjyco/setup-linux-mint.md

 $ source ./install.sh all
 ```

-# Click the sheild icon in the in the lower right area of the screen
+# Click the shield icon in the in the lower right area of the screen

 > This is the Update Manager, so make sure you are connected to the internet